Mikrotik IPsec Site to Site VPN: A Step by Step Guide

 Conclusion

-So, here we are finally, with all the questions about Mikrotik site to site VPN, RouterOS, Mikrotic itself, and IPsec answered.
-If you found this guide useful or interesting and now want to start your own Mikrotik site to site VPN, chances are you have access to one network in your home or workplace but not a secondary one.
-In that case, Cloudzy’s highly tailored Mikrotik VPS is here to help you out.
-Coming in with the RouterOS client pre-configured and pre-installed on our end, allowing you to simply configure your own Mikrotik RouterOS client quickly and establish a site-to-site VPN without much hassle.
+So, here we are finally, with all the questions about site to site VPN, RouterOS, Mikrotic itself, and IPsec answered.
+If you found this guide useful or interesting and now want to start your own Mikrotik IPsec site to site VPN, chances are you have access to one network in your home or workplace but not a secondary one.
+In this scenario, our Mikrotik VPS is tailored to meet your needs.
+You’ll need to upload your own Mikrotik ISO, after which you can configure your own RouterOS client to suit your specific requirements.
+This setup will enable you to efficiently establish a site-to-site VPN with minimal hassle.

-Cloudzy’s Mikrotik VPS starts cheaply at only $9.95, and it allows you to connect to more than 15 different locations around the world, with excellent latency and security, diverse payment options such as Bitcoin and other cryptocurrencies, flexible billing, and a 7-day money-back guarantee to ensure you of the quality of the service.
+Our cloud VPS starts cheaply at only $4.95, and it allows you to connect to more than 15 different locations around the world, with excellent latency and security, diverse payment options such as Bitcoin and other cryptocurrencies, flexible billing, and a 7-day money-back guarantee to ensure you of the quality of the service.

 FAQ